Mechanical Music Registry Project

 Regarding the Story & Clark Piano Company: The stock held by Melville Clark in that corporation has been purchased by the Story family and the officers of the company as reorganized are as follows: Edward H. Clark, president; Hampton L. Story, vice-president; Frank F. Story, treasurer; and J. O. Tyler, secretary.
 I learn the Story & Clark Company will relinquish their present piano factory on May 1st next, and concentrate their business in their factory on Canal street.
 The Story & Clark Company was organized four years ago with a capital of $100,000 paid in.
 There is some talk of Melville Clark securing the organ factory, which will soon be vacated by the Story & Clark Company, but this may be mere talk.
 The separation of Melville Clark and the Storys is not due to any friction.
 They part company with exceeding regret.
 Mr. Clark for some time has been anxious to develop his many inventions through an organization of which he would have absolute control.
 As an inventor and Scientist he stands high and in his new field he expects a more liberal return from his expert knowledge and the values which he will embody in his products.

-So, with a good sendoff the Melville Clark Piano Company was up and running.
+So, with a good send-off the Melville Clark Piano Company was up and running.
 Between 1900 and 1919, when the piano manufacturing operation was purchased by the Apollo Piano Company, the company manufactured an extensive line of pianos, pushup piano players, Apollo player pianos, Art-Apollo and Solo Art-Apollo expression pianos and variations thereof.
 The bulleted items below highlight some of the major innovative and commercially successful accomplishments to come out of the Melville Clark Piano Company:

 On August 24, 1904, the papers were signed for a deal between the Melville Clark Piano Company and the City of DeKalb, Illinois.
 On September 1, 1904, it was officially announced, with the company expecting to inhabit the new brick and mortar facility no later than January 1, 1905.
 Thus, the DeKalb era began sometime around January 1, 1905.
 The following official announcement appeared in The Presto trade journal:

-The Presto, Number
+The Presto, Chicago,

-947, Chicago, Thursday, Sept 1, 1904, Page 21.
+Thursday, Sept 1, 1904, Page 21.

-MELVILLE CLARK PIANO
+MELVILLE CLARK PIANO COMPANY GOES

-COMPANY GOES TO DE KALB
+TO DE KALB

 As we understand it there were several other towns after the Melville Clark factory and a number of localities in Chicago wanted it besides; so that De Kalb may consider itself very lucky in capturing the prize.
 Details were arranged and the preliminary papers signed August 24, and by the terms of the contract the Melville Clark Piano Co. receives the deed to five acres of land, favorably situated, being less than a mile from the court house, and gets besides a large cash bonus.
 The negotiations were brought about through the activity of the Commercial Club of DeKalb, which counts among its members some of the wealthiest and most enterprising citizens of the town.
 Back of this commercial club, the prime movers to get the Melville Clark Piano Company's factory for the town were Isaac Elwood and his son W. L. Elwood.
 The senior Mr. Elwood is a millionaire several times over who is greatly interested in the prosperity of his home city and also takes a deep interest in the welfare of the Melville Clark Piano Co.
 This town of DeKalb, by the way, is only 58 miles from Chicago, and is known as one of the hustling manufacturing points in Illinois.
 Here the Melville Clark Piano Company will have the best railway facilities, for two roads now run through the city and a third is being constructed which will pass directly in the rear of Mr. Clark's new factory.
 The new road will build a switch for the factory which will be used by all three railroads when pianos are to go out or raw material to come in.